bizplay 2017: one day full of gamification

 Games themselves carry something that we learn from!”

 Moderator Valentina Hirsch (3sat) attended the bizplay for the first time, just like me.
 Just a few days after the Bundestag elections, she opened her welcome with the strong words:

 “This congress is about business and gaming, it brings together people from different countries, it’s about tolerance, building bridges.
 Play moves everything, stupidity doesn’t!”

-The Keynote Speaker Peter Deterding held a quite interesting and entertaining talk about how to bring people on board.
+The Keynote Speaker Sebastian Deterding held a quite interesting and entertaining talk about how to bring people on board.

 He began with a story about seniors who were interviewed in design workshops concerning silver phones.
 It turned out they hated the phones!
 They wanted normal phones with lots of buttons and features.
 The buttons were not the problem, but the moment of unboxing and learning how to set up and use the smart phone.
 The solution was an interactive book with explanations, with this design, it was possible to bring the people on board.

 I think the “Out of the box – book” is so cool, it would be perfect for my mother.
 But watch for yourself!

 Sebastian laid out that all companies that that make any kind of product have the same problems: Their customers need to find out how to use the product.
 In this so called “on boarding process” the companies need to bring the customers on board.
 However, about 50 % of all customers don’t visit a website a second time, which why it’s important for companies to invest in this on boarding process.

 The on boarding process in games, it’s a heavy competition factor, the first few clicks decide if you like a game or not.
 Particularly casual games have figured out how to bring their product to the users.

 The first impression counts: The first time somebody encounters your product you should tell the people, why they should use you and not somebody else!
 You should explain the key tasks of the game in very limited words.